Digestive health

 Stop guessing.
 Start testing.

-A home blood test that covers the 10 biomarkers behind persistent bloating — with results in days, not months of dietary elimination and GP referrals.
+A home blood test that covers the thyroid, inflammation and vitamin markers behind persistent bloating — with results in 5 working days, alongside the coeliac screen and blood count your GP can arrange.